 Benefits of the Azure IUR SkyKick Cloud Backup

 Microsoft’s IUR Benfits is a program that Microsoft created to help partners boost sales, increase services revenue and improve their own productivity.
 With the program, partners can use the latest Microsoft technologies to run their business and train their staff – often for FREE.
 (If you are already familar with Microsoft's IUR Benefits and just have questions on the setup please watch this video in our Help Center).

 As part of this, Microsoft has included SkyKick as part of their IUR programs - offering partners free SkyKick benefits for their own account.
-While all partners get up to 30 days of free trial for their customers, if you’re an IUR-eligible Microsoft partner, you are also eligible for FREE lifetime Office 365 Cloud Backup for your own business.
+If you’re an IUR-eligible Microsoft partner, you qualify for FREE lifetime Office 365 Cloud Backup for your own business.

-For more information on how to set up your IUR Benefits watch this video in our Help Center.
+A great place to start to learn more about your IUR Benefits is to watch this FREE Webinar.
 The webinar is designed to give partners an overview of Microsoft’s Internal Use Rights Benefits (IUR Benefits) from SkyKick, it will guide a partner through the steps to get the Cloud Backup benefit started, and answers common questions about the setup.

 Specifically, the Azure IUR SkyKick Cloud Backup is great for partners because it provides:

 - A great way to start or add to your own Microsoft Azure consumption and add Azure to your business practice.

 - Free perpetual use of SkyKick Cloud Backup for Office 365 backup, which includes Exchange Online, SharePoint, and OneDrive for Business, for your own business

 - An easy way to test the product, as you evaluate it as something for your business to begin selling to your customers.
 (For more on this subject, check out this free webinar)

 Azure IUR SkyKick Cloud Backup Setup Overview